lovepettersson/Graph_state_generation/GraphSearch/README.md

-generate_circuit requires "check_LC_equivalence" function.
+Generate_circuit requires "check_LC_equivalence" function.
 Can be found in Sam Morley's repository "graph state compass", https://github.com/sammorley-short/gsc.
+The code is written in vim, hence the files don't end with ".py".